sojoe02/RANA/README.md

 If an agent takes up more than one x,y space, you can add more than one position via l_updatePosition by providing the extra coordinates as both oldX,oldY and newX,newY, just remember to update all the positions correctly upon movement.

+#Event Processing

+RANA has an event processing module.

+Events can upon the completion of a simulation be saved.
+They can later be loaded into the event post-processing module and be processed and drawn in 2 dimensional color map.

+To enable event processing the agent must implement the event processing function, see the ICTAI agents in the lua\_agents library for examples.

+The user defines the following parameters.

+* Map Resolution.
+Defines the granularity of the event colormap in relation to the simulated map.
+* Z thresshold.
+Events are processed via a recursive function, that starts from origin where it calculates an 'intensity' or z value.
+It then expands to all neighbouring cell either until it reaches the end of the map, or the calculated z value goes below the defined thresshold.
+This value is a percentage of the original.
+* Time resolution.
+Defines how many seconds each color map will cover.
+* To and From.
+Defines the timeperiod the event processing should cover.
+* Event description.
+This is a regular expression, the user can use this to only process event whose description matches the givent regular expression.

+The event table can contain a duration index, this will tell the event processing the duration of the event in seconds.
+If duration is not defined the duration will be 0, which is 1 time frame regardless of time resolution.

+The map frames can either be browsed manually or played back with a user defined speed for a 'live' view.

 #Compilation

 RANA_QT has two depencies, Qt and Lua (version 5.2).